celestiaorg/.github/CONTRIBUTING.md

 ### Issues

 When proposing new work, an issue should be created.
-Issues can be created for bugs, feature requests, improvements based on ADRs, etc.
+Issues can be created for bugs, feature requests, improvements based on ADRs, etc. Issue templates should be used whenever possible, but especially for bug reports, feature requests, and ADRs to ensure all the necessary information is captured.

 ### Pull Requests